 While it's relatively rare for a tenant to break their lease or default on their rent payments, the circumstances in a tenant's life can change and put them in a difficult situation that leaves them with few options.

-This creates a chain reaction, wherein a landlord's cashflow is interrupted, leading to a situation that can necessitate legal action.
+Breaking a lease in California creates a chain reaction, wherein a landlord's cash flow is interrupted, leading to a situation that can necessitate legal action.
 Let's take a look at ways to mitigate the risk of tenants breaking their leases or defaulting on payments.

 What Happens When Tenants in California Break Their Leases?

-One of the most common issues that can unexpectedly arise when you're a property owner with tenants is that your tenant will undergo an unforeseen change in their life that threatens their ability to make rent payments, or otherwise requires the termination of a lease.
+One of the most common issues that can unexpectedly arise when you're a property owner with tenants is that your tenant will undergo an unforeseen change in their life that threatens their ability to make rent payments, or otherwise requires them to break a lease early.
+Screening prospective tenants can't account for things like unexpected job loss.

 For example, a tenant could get in touch with you to say they've been offered an excellent job opportunity in another part of their country with an upcoming start date.
+Breaking a lease early is bound to come up in this discussion.
 What should you do in this circumstance?

 As a landlord, you'll likely form relationships with your tenants and want them to succeed in their lives.
 When a positive opportunity comes their way, it's common to want to support them in reaching their goals.